Course Catalog and Descriptions

 ANTH/GEOL4048C/6048C.
 Zooarchaeology.
 3 UG/4 G cr.
 Dr. Brooke Crowley.
 This course provides an overview of basic mammalian skeletal anatomy, preservation and taphonomic processes, types of human modification, techniques used to determine age, sex, and seasonality, methods for quantifying faunal assemblages, and inferring human behavior and ecological information from animal remains.

 GEOL4049C/6049C.
-Microscopy and Raman Spectroscopy for the Geosciences.
-2 UG/G cr.
+Raman Spectroscopy for the Geosciences.
+3 UG/G cr.
 Dr. Andy Czaja.
 In situ analytical techniques allow us to push the boundaries of knowledge in the geosciences.
 Microscopy and spectroscopy are two such techniques that have numerous applications to geological and geochemical investigations, including producing 3-D morphological models of microscopic objects, studying thermal alteration of organic matter, identifying minerals, and measuring physical and chemical alteration of minerals.
-This course will introduce students to various methods of optical and fluorescence microscopy as well as Raman spectroscopy and how they apply to the geosciences.
+This course will introduce students to optical microscopy and Raman spectroscopy and how they apply to the geosciences.
 The application of these techniques to paleontological samples will be particularly emphasized, but other applications will be covered.
-The course will include lectures and readings on the various techniques and their theories of operation, but will be largely based on practical experience with laboratory instruments in the UC Geology PASTBIO (Paleontology and ASTroBIOlogy) lab.
+The course will include lectures and readings on the various techniques and their theories of operation, but will be strongly based on practical experience with laboratory instruments in the UC Geology PASTBIO (Paleontology and ASTroBIOlogy) lab.

 GEOL4050C/6050C.
 Teaching Geoscience.
 3 UG/G cr.
 Dr. Brooke Crowley and Dr. Chris Atchison.
 This course is designed to assist students in transforming their understandings of geoscience subject matter and scientific reasoning into challenging, dynamic and inclusive classroom, lab, or field-based experiences.
 Students who take this course will increase their understanding of educational theory and research as well as pedagogical content knowledge through course discussions and activities.
 They will expand their repertoire of instructional practices in a variety of areas, including assessment and evaluation, record keeping, and lesson design, and learn to integrate strategies that evaluate skills or knowledge (recall) and the use of that knowledge (application).
 Students will work in a collaborative community of learning on the design and implementation of activity-based lessons that can be replicated in many instructional settings, including field and laboratory courses, and will also gain practice designing effective exercises, assignments, and assessments that include students of all abilities.